North Coast Water Board Program Priorities

 Overview and Purpose

-The National Pollutant Discharge Elimination System (NPDES) program regulates point source discharges to surface waters through the implementation of both Federal and State water quality regulation.
+The National Pollutant Discharge Elimination System (NPDES) program regulates point source discharges to surface waters through the implementation of both federal and state water quality regulation.
 The regulated stormwater discharges include 1) municipal stormwater from large cities and counties (Phase 1 MS4) and small cities and counties (Phase 2 MS4), as well as Caltrans; 2) industrial stormwater from facilities under the statewide Industrial General Permit (IGP); and construction stormwater from sites under the statewide Construction General Permit (CGP).
+The IGP covers facilities such as auto wreckers, wineries, lumber mills, quarries, and many other industrial operations that discharge stormwater to surface waters.
+The CGP applies to public and private construction sites that disturb one or more acres of soil, or smaller sites that are part of a larger common plan of development.

 The NPDES Stormwater team implements these statewide permits for regulated MS4s, facilities, and sites, oversees compliance, conducts inspections and audits, provides compliance support, reviews monitoring data and other reports, and carries out enforcement actions.
-We also draft the MS4 Phase 1 Permit for adoption by the Board and participate in the drafting process of the statewide permits.
+The team also drafts the MS4 Phase 1 Permit for adoption by the Board and participates in the drafting process of the statewide permits.

-We coordinate with staff across all programs within the Regional Water Board and work closely with State Water Board, US EPA, as well as our regulated entities to stay up to date on new policies and requirements, challenges to implementation, and to represent the needs of the region.
+The team coordinates with staff across all programs within the North Coast Water Board and works closely with State Water Board, US EPA, as well as regulated entities to stay up to date on new policies and requirements, challenges to implementation, and to represent the needs of the region.

 To implement the federal program mandates of the NPDES regulations, the Regional and State Water Board must meet the metrics set by US EPA’s Clean Water Act Section 106 Water Pollution Control Program Grant Workplan which sets performance targets for permitting and compliance inspections for the wastewater and stormwater programs.
 All NPDES permits must be renewed every five years in order to be considered current.